MathewAlexander/pytorchBERTforQuestionAnswering/README.md

 # pytorchBERTforQuestionAnswering
-Demonstrating How to Fine Tune and predict using pre-trained BERT model
+Demonstrating How to Fine Tune and predict from SQAUD  using pre-trained BERT model